AztechMC/Modern-Industrialization/docs/ADDING_NUCLEAR_FUELS.md

 To add fission fuel rods and control rods, you will need to use a startup script and the events in `MIMaterialEvents` Fuel rods and control rods are parts that can be added to a new or preexisting material.

-Isotope Fuel Parameters and Isotope Parameters can also be added.
-They need a startup script and the events in `NuclearConstantEvents`
+Isotope Fuel Parameters and Isotope Parameters can also be added using the `MIRegistrationEvents.registerNuclearParams` event

 ## Add a fuel rod
 Here is an example script that adds a new `LE Americium MOX` material that has fuel rods.